 Are you a Human Resources (HR) professional at MSU?
 Whether you handle HR processes in your college or unit on a regular or infrequent basis, the following training opportunities and resources will help you stay up to date on relevant topics.

-Please Note: you may use available educational assistance funds to pay for the following courses through HR Organization and Professional Development (OPD):
+Please Note: you may use available educational assistance funds to pay for the following courses through HR Organization and Professional Development (OPD).
+Take advantage of this year’s educational assistance benefit before it resets at the beginning of fall semester!

-Mitigating Bias in Hiring: Learn about best practices and procedures for reducing potential bias in the screening and interview process and obtain tools for increasing understanding and self-awareness.
-Course Date: September 14.
+Mitigating Bias in Hiring e-Learning Course: Learn about best practices and procedures for reducing potential bias in the screening and interview process and obtain tools for increasing understanding and self-awareness.

 Not yet a CUPA-HR member?
 Select Register for any of the linked courses on the CUPA-HR site, then choose Create a New Account in the Sign In section.
 Be sure to choose Michigan State University as your Organization to enjoy free membership and course access.